Menu

 We Want to Hear It.

 THPBA welcomes research proposals from members at all career stages.
-Whether you are an established investigator or a surgical trainee with a compelling question, our Research Committee provides mentorship, methodological guidance, and institutional support to help bring your study to life.
+Whether you are a consultant surgeon or a registrar with a clinical question, we can connect you with colleagues working on similar problems and help you get started.

 Ethics committee support